 This is not a post about politics but a play on current events.
 Really, I just want to interest readers in The God’s Cycle.
-The setting of these six books is actually 35 years ago–or 190, if you count The 1808 Monster on the sidebar (available everywhere, print or e.).
+The setting of these books is actually 35 years ago–(available everywhere, print or e.).
 In the U.S. America, time is now right to capture attention for rural qualities.
-These books are full of what it’s like to live here now, not just 35 or 190 years ago.
+These books are full of what it’s like to live here now and 35 ago.
 (Although the population has grown through influx.)
 Some industry has gone from Maine, wood-turning, shoe-making and textiles for instance; and much of the paper-making.
-The only other thing missing in the early-mid 1980s (or 1808) setting is the device in your hand — or otherwise at your fingertips.
+The only other thing missing in the early-mid 1980s setting is the device in your hand — or otherwise at your fingertips.
 Maybe our fancy doesn’t need that gadget appearing during the invisible imaginative experience?

 These books are sold individually or together in one volume.
 They are on the Amazon author’s page (sidebar link below) and elsewhere–full of community, character, mountains rivers woodlands diners and the I.I.C.E.
 (International Institute of Coordinated Experiments).
 Also love, loggers, mechanics, paper and pulp mills, uncanny animal critters, and hell.